Table of Contents

 - Remember, cooking times may vary depending on your stove's heat settings and personal preference.

-- When cooking eggs with olive oil, it's important to pay attention to how much a nutrient you're adding to your meal.
+- When cooking eggs with olive oil, it's important to pay attention to how much fat you're adding to your meal.
 While olive oil is healthy, it's also calorie-dense.
+For those following a healthy diet, moderation is key.

 - Lastly, be mindful of salt when cooking with olive oil as it can intensify flavors.
 You may want to reduce the amount of salt you add while cooking if you're using seasoned olive oil or if your recipe already includes salty ingredients.